 let client = factory?.client

-Localhost Mode
+Localhost mode

-This file has to be included into the project bundle and it will be used as an initial file.
-It will be copied to the cache folder, then it can be edited while app is running to simulate split changes.
-When no file is added to the app bundle, an error will occur.
+Since version 2.1.0, our SDK supports a new type of localhost feature flag definition file using the YAML format.
+This new format allows the user to map different keys to different treatments within a single feature flag, and add configurations to them.
+This file must be included into the project bundle and it is used as an initial file.
+It is copied to the cache folder, then it can be edited while app is running to simulate feature flag changes.
+When no file is added to the app bundle, an error occurs.
+The file periodically reloads.
+This period can be updated through the offlineRefreshRate config.
+Also, the refresh process can be turned off by setting this config to -1.

 - my_feature: